MAPF-Competition/web_resource/Competition Setup.md

 Tasks can be **assigned** to any robot.
 - Once open, a task cannot be re-assigned.
-- When a task is completed, more tasks are revealed.
+- When a task is completed, more tasks are **revealed**.

 The **objective** is to complete as many tasks as possible by a given timestep.
 Effective task assignment and path planning are crucial for achieving strong performance.

 <div style="background-color:#EBEBEB">

 ### Illustrative Example:

-1. Initially, there are three agents colored blue, yellow, and green.
-The cells colored pink represent potential errands that need to be assigned to the agents.
+1. There is a team of three robots, coloured blue, yellow, and green.
+The cells coloured pink represent potential errands: locations that might need to visited by assigned robots.

 <div style="text-align: center;">
    <img src="./external_page_resource/images/img0.jpg" alt="description" style="max-width: 80%; height: auto;">
 </div>

-2. Each agent is assigned a task (an ordered sequence of errands).
-In the image, the blue agent is assigned a task consisting of five errands, while the yellow and green agents are each assigned a task consisting of three errands.
-The arrows indicate the possible planned path for each agent, who must follow the given order to complete the errands.
+2. Each robot is assigned a task (an ordered sequence of errands).
+In the image, the blue robot is assigned a task consisting of five errands, while the yellow and green robot are each assigned a task consisting of three errands.
+The arrows indicate the planned paths, which robots must follow to complete their errands.

 <div style="text-align: center;">
    <img src="./external_page_resource/images/img1.jpg" alt="description" style="max-width: 80%; height: auto;">
 </div>

-3. After completing all the assigned errands, the task of the yellow agent is considered finished.
-In the figure below, the yellow agent has completed its last task.
+3. The yellow robot has just completed the last errand in its assigned sequence.
+This task is now closed.
+The blue robot has one errand remaining.
+This task is open.
+The green robot is still trying to complete its first assigned errand.
+This task is neither open nor closed and could be re-assigned.
 <div style="text-align: center;">
    <img src="./external_page_resource/images/img2.jpg" alt="description" style="max-width: 80%; height: auto;">
 </div>

-4. Once a task is completed, an agent is assigned a new task.
-In the figure below, the yellow agent gets a new task containing four errands.
+4. A new task is revealed and assigned to the yellow robot.
+This task contains four errands.
+There are an infinite number of un-revealed tasks.
+The robots need to finish as many tasks as possible, before a maximum timestep is reached.
 <div style="text-align: center;">
    <img src="./external_page_resource/images/img3.jpg" alt="description" style="max-width: 80%; height: auto;">
 </div>